Language Translation

 Overview on Records Retention Schedules

-Retention Schedules tell us how long the law (or administrative policy) says we need to keep the various categories of records and documents we create or receive in Indiana government, and what to do with them after that.
+Records Retention Schedules tell us how long the law (or administrative policy) says we need to keep the various categories of records and documents we create or receive in Indiana government, and what to do with them after that.
+You may also see these referred to as "retention schedules" or just "schedules."
+In Indiana all records retention schedules used by government offices must be approved by the Oversight Committee on Public Records.

-The name we use for those categories is Record Series.
+Retention schedules have lists of records grouped into categories called Record Series.
 Records that share the same topic, legal requirements, and retention instructions are grouped together under a single Record Series.
 Each Record Series contains:

 • Record Series Number: a unique identification number assigned when the series is first created.

-• Title and Description: a formal name for the category of records, and a brief description of the subject or program that the records have in common, specific forms and reports that may be included, and any legal codes that affect confidentiality or retention periods.
+• Title/Description: a formal name for the category of records, and a brief description of the subject or program that the records have in common, specific forms and reports that may be included, and any legal codes that affect confidentiality or retention periods.

-• Retention and Disposition Instructions: Where, in what format, and how long the records are to be maintained, and what happens at the end of that period: destruction of records that are no longer useful, or transfer to the Indiana State Archives for records of historical value.
+• Retention Period: Where, in what format, and how long the records are to be maintained, and what happens at the end of that period (aka disposition): destruction of records that are no longer useful, or transfer to the Indiana State Archives for records of historical value.